So far we've looked at what the Scriptures and Tradition tell us about the figure called "the devil". First

 One of the first books I read that had anything to do with exorcisms was M. Scott Peck’s People of the Lie

 .
-Peck was a psychiatrist who actually became a Christian after he could not medically nor scientifically explain some of his patient’s behaviours or symptoms.
-In fact Scott Peck diagnosed some of his patients with "demonic possession".
+Peck was a psychiatrist who became a Christian after he could not medically nor scientifically explain some of his patients' behaviours or symptoms.
+In fact, Scott Peck diagnosed some of his patients with "demonic possession".
 (Another good book by Scott Peck on this topic is Glimpses of the Devil

-In short, Satan always wants us to pick something good at the expense of what God has promised… which is always something better.
+In short, Satan always wants us to pick something good at the expense of what God has promised… which is always something better (not always easier, but always much better).

 When thinking about evil we must remember the fact that Jesus' death defeated Satan forever.
-“Why is he still around?” you may ask.
+You may wonder why he is still around.
 Maybe we are living what the Book of Revelation says about Satan being allowed to deceive the nations for a little while (Rev 20:7-8).
 Scott Peck liked to say that the devil has been defeated; we’re just in the clean-up operation.

 That’s why Pope John Paul II asked us to add the Prayer to St. Michael** to our daily prayers: